DXHeroes/knowledge-base-content/practices/pair_programming.md

   - development
 short_description: Pair programming is a technique of two programmers sharing a single workstation.
 The "driver" writes everything down and the "navigator" watches and makes suggestions.
 They switch the roles when necessary.
 tags:
-  - programming
+  - pair programming
   - sharing
+  - Mentoring
-  - mentoring
+  - agile events
-  - culture
+  - code review
-  - rituals
+  - feedback
 keywords:
   - pair programming
-  - driver
-  - pilot
-  - navigator
-  - roles
-  - remote
-  - culture
-  - rituals
+  - code review

 ---

 # Pair Programming